We’re working to transform the teaching of science in primary schools so that every pupil has an excellent first experience of science.

 Primary science is a key part of our science education priority area.

-We’ve launched Explorify(opens in a new tab), a ground-breaking initiative to transform primary science for all pupils in the UK.
+We launched Explorify, a ground-breaking initiative to transform primary science for all pupils in the UK.
 This easy-to-use programme of classroom activities aims to enhance primary science teaching and get pupils thinking like scientists.
+Explorify is now owned and managed by STEM Learning.

 Our 'State of the nation' report of UK science education [PDF 1.64MB] evaluated the impact of our primary science work.
 It found that, on average, UK primary schools teach science for 1 hour and 24 minutes a week.
 Only 42% teach science for our recommendation of two or more hours a week.